Heart Disease & Stroke Prevention

 - Poor Diet

-Not all heart attacks and strokes can be prevented, but finding risk factors early means earlier treatment.
-Earlier treatment can mean a better outcome.
+Although not all heart attacks and strokes can be prevented, finding risk factors early means earlier treatment, which can lead to a better outcome.
+You can also help reduce your risk of heart attack and stroke by talking to your doctor about your risks and medical history.